xsdg/gqpp/CODING.md

 Use American, rather than British English, spelling.
 This will facilitate consistent text searches.
 User text may be translated via the en_GB.po file.

+To avoid confusion between American and British date formats, use ISO format (YYYY-MM-DD) where possible.

 To document the code use the following rules to allow extraction with Doxygen.
 Not all comments have to be Doxygen comments.